fuelen/ecto_dev_logger/README.md

 end
 ```

-Then disable default logger for your repo in config file for dev mode:
+Then disable the default logger for your repo in the config file for development:
 ```elixir
 if config_env() == :dev do
   config :my_app, MyApp.Repo, log: false
 end
 ```
-And install telemetry handler in `MyApp.Application`:
+Then install the telemetry handler in `MyApp.Application`:
 ```elixir
 Ecto.DevLogger.install(MyApp.Repo)
 ```
-Telemetry handler will be installed *only* if `log` configuration value is set to `false`.
+The telemetry handler will be installed only if the repo `:log` configuration is set to `false`.

 That's it.